-Don’t bother with regular toothpaste, or whitening toothpastes.
-If it’s designed for natural teeth, it could be too abrasive for the replacement teeth in your dentures, and whitening toothpastes won’t help the color of dentures.
+Don’t bother with regular toothpaste or whitening toothpaste.
+If it’s designed for natural teeth, it could be too abrasive for the replacement teeth in your dentures, and whitening toothpastes won’t help the colour of dentures.

 Hot water can cause distortions in your dentures that alter their fit and require repair or replacement.

 At A Plus Dental, we believe in individuality, honesty, compassion, and care.
 We give our Campbelltown area patients, of all ages, caring, relaxing treatments in a pleasant and comfortable environment.

 Our goal at A Plus Dental is to provide our Campbelltown area patients, from infants to seniors, with caring, relaxed treatments in a calm and welcoming environment.

 By choosing A Plus Dental, you have taken the next step to a beautiful, healthy smile with teeth that feel great in your mouth!